garethjmsaunders/digital-code-style-guide/css.md

 Instead, we can use a much safer hack that will not impact this component's portability: we can chain that class with itself:

 ```
+// Chaining class to double specificity without introducing location dependency
 .site-nav.site-nav {}
 ```

 This chaining doubles the specificity of the selector, but does not introduce any dependency on location.

+If you use this, ensure that you include a comment to explain what you have done and why.

 ##### Use an attribute selector to select an ID